 The dataset must fulfil at least one of the following criteria:

-- It has thus far only been partly analysed
+- it has thus far been analysed only partly;

-- It can be used in a manner that differs from its original use (for example, it enables new hypotheses or methodological focuses)
+- it can be used in a manner that differs from its original use (for example, it enables new hypotheses or methodological foci);

-- It can be used for studying or teaching research methods
+- it can be used for studying or teaching research methods; or

 2.2.
 Technical criteria

 Both of the following criteria must be fulfilled: